-Dr. Gotlind Ulshöfer is Heisenberg scholarship holder of the German Research Foundation and currently researches on the project Ethik der Macht im digitalen Zeitalter.
+PD Dr. Gotlind Ulshöfer is a Heisenberg scholarship holder of the German Research Foundation and currently researches on the project Ethik der Macht im digitalen Zeitalter.
 From 2001 to 2016 she was a program director for economics, business ethics and gender issues at the Evangelische Akademie Arnoldshain, Germany.
-She teaches ethics at the Goethe University of Frankfurt am Main and is a post-doctoral researcher.
-Ulshöfer holds a doctorate in theological ethics (University of Heidelberg) and was a doctoral fellow at the Interfacultary Center for Ethics in the Sciences and Humanities (University of Tübingen).
+Currently, she is a post-doctoral researcher (Privatdozentin) at Tübingen University and teaches ethics and systematic theology.
+Ulshöfer has a "Habilitation" in systematic theology and ethics (University of Tübingen) and holds a doctorate in theological ethics (University of Heidelberg) and was a doctoral fellow at the Interfacultary Center for Ethics in the Sciences and Humanities (University of Tübingen).
 She studied economics (diploma 1998) and protestant theology (diploma 1994) at the universities of Tübingen, Heidelberg and at the Hebrew University, Jerusalem.
 She holds a master in theology from Princeton Theological Seminary and is also an ordained minister.
 Her areas of research span economics and business ethics, social ethics, gender studies, and public theology.
 Recent publications include Corporate Social Responsibility auf dem Finanzmarkt.
 Nachhaltiges Investment – Politische Strategien – Ethische Grundlagen (2009 with Gesine Bonnet).

 Dr. Werner Veith first completed an apprenticeship as publisher and from 1991 on studied Catholic Theology at Ludwig-Maximilians-University Munich, from 1992 on also philosophy at the Munich School of Philosophy.
 From 1995-1996 he was research assistant at the institute of moral theory and Christian social ethics at LMU.
 In 1996 he achieved the M.A. in Ethics, Communication Studies and Social Studies, in 1998 he received his diploma in Catholic Theology.
 Since 2001 Veith was head of the department of Catholic theology at LMU, since 2004 he was research assistant for Christian social ethics.
 In 2005, Veith completed his PhD in Christian social ethics, dealing with the works of Alois Baumgartner. his works include Intergenerationelle Gerechtigkeit.
 Ein Beitrag zur sozialethischen Theoriebildung (2006) Solidarität der Generationen, Baumgartner and Putz (eds.), (2001).